costasiella/costasiella_docs/source/developer/setup_development_environment.rst

 A webbrowser will open to localhost:3000.
 There’s a proxy that’ll allow access to some django pages using the /d path in the address. eg. http://localhost:3000/d/admin

-The Django server runs on port 8000 in case you'd like to access it directly.
+The Django development server runs on port 8000 in case you'd like to access it directly.

 Create a user and log in
 -------------------------